 The Standard and Lord Jones also have declared that Lord Jones will open a cannabis shop at the Standard, despite the fact that the license application process has yet to begin.

 The rapid opening of unlicensed cannabis-related businesses is likely to add to the work of the city’s Code Compliance Division, which already has been burdened with enforcing the city’s law banning short-term rentals through platforms such as Airbnb of WeHo apartments.

-WeHo’s four licensed medical cannabis dispensaries will have to apply for permanent licenses to sell medical cannabis and, if they want to continue, recreational cannabis.
+WeHo’s four licensed medical cannabis dispensaries will have to apply for permanent licenses to sell medical cannabis, pet CBD products and, if they want to continue, recreational cannabis.
 The city expects to begin accepting applications for cannabis-related business on May 2 with a deadline of May 31.
 No businesses can obtain a state license without having received city permission, which is contingent on finally receiving a state license.